tencentyun/intlcloud-documents/product_new/存储产品中心/文件存储/购买指南/计费概述_intl_en.md

 ## Billing Example

-An organization has 20 CVM instances that access two file systems in Mainland China.
-The file system A is used for cold data storage with a maximum standard storage capacity of 11 TB.
-The file system B is used as organizational cloud storage with a peak standard storage capacity of 105.6 GB in the current hour.
+An organization has 20 CVM instances that access two file systems in Chinese Mainland.
+The file system A is used for cold data storage with a maximum standard storage usage of 11 TB.
+The file system B is used as organizational cloud storage with a peak standard storage usage of 105.6 GB in the current hour.

 Total CFS fees for the current hour = (11*1024 + 105.6) * 0.00008056 = 0.92 USD